mriffaud/Christmas-Song-Lyrics-Generator/README.md

 * `requests`: This library allows sending HTTP requests to retrieve data from URLs.
 It is used to download the CSV file from a given URL in the code.
 * `io`: This library provides tools for handling I/O operations, including reading and writing data to streams and files.
 In this code, it is used to read the content of the downloaded file.
 * `torch`: This library is PyTorch, a popular deep learning framework.
 It provides functionality for creating and training neural networks, as well as tensor operations and GPU acceleration.
 * `torch.nn` (nn): This module provides classes and functions for defining and training neural networks in PyTorch.
-It includes various layers, loss functions, and optimization algorithms.
+It includes various layers, loss functions, and optimisation algorithms.
 * `torch.utils.data`: This module provides tools for creating and working with datasets and data loaders in PyTorch.
 It allows efficient loading and batching of data during model training.
 * `torch.nn.utils.rnn`: This module provides utility functions for working with recurrent neural networks (RNNs) in PyTorch.
 It includes functions for padding sequences and packing padded sequences.